bufbuild/protobuf-es/packages/protoc-gen-es/README.md

 generate an annotation at the top of each file: `// @ts-nocheck`.

 We generate the annotation to support a wide of compiler configurations and future changes to the language.
-There can be situation where the annotation shadows an underlying problem, for example an unresolvable import.
+But there can be situation where the annotation shadows an underlying problem, for example an unresolvable import.
 To remove the annotation and to enable type checks, set the plugin option `ts_nocheck=false`.